There are 3 Benefits to a Well-Conceived Hiring Process

 A Glassdoor survey of more than 344,000 interview processes in 2015 found that an average of 22.9 days were required for a U.S. interview.
 This percentage increased from 12 days in 2010.

 There is an alternative, however.
 Instead of making candidates take every test on the market, measuring your quality of hire will give you an idea of how well your hiring process is assessing each candidate.
-Your organization will be able to see where there are flaws in the hiring process that allow bad hires to go through,you will be able to fix those problems before they worsen.
+Your organization will be able to see where there are flaws in the hiring process that allow bad hires to go through, and you will be able to fix those problems before they worsen.

 3. Improved Employee Retention